sigsum/sigsum/proposals/2026-05-29-no-duplicate-cosignature-keys.md

 the latest seen by a witness as of time T1, but in addition, witness says it was unchanged since time T2, with T2 < T1.

-It will cause additional complexity and confusion when reasoning about timestamps, e.g., to aggregate available witness timestamp based on the quorum definition, as was discussed at https://github.com/florolf/sigmon/pull/10.
+This makes reasoning about timestamps more complex, e.g., when aggregating available witness timestamp based on the quorum definition, as was discussed at https://github.com/florolf/sigmon/pull/10.

+## Proposal

+Update the [log api][] spec to say that an implementation of the `get-tree-head` endpoint must respond with at most one cosignature for each key hash.
+Similarly, update the [Sigsum proof][] specification to say that a implementations that produce proofs must include at most one cosignature for each key hash.

+Implementation receiving these items should reject input with duplicate cosignature key hashes.

 ## Risks